Fidel-TS: A High-Fidelity Multimodal Benchmark for Time Series Forecasting: Fidel-TS: A Benchmark Built on High-Fidelity Principles

-To accurately reflect the structure of real-world data collection, we also formalize the \textbf{distinction between subjects and channels}.
-Our data sources, though diverse, share a common organizational structure: data originates from multiple subjects (e.g., regions, devices, or sensors), with each Subject comprising an identical set of channels (i.e., the observed variables).
-For example, in an electricity consumption dataset, each household is a Subject, while the measurements for 'usage (kWh)' and 'voltage (V)' are the Channels.
-A channel, therefore, refers to a distinct observed variable of a system, while a subject refers to a specific instance of that system.
-This clear distinction is pivotal for evaluating the generalization ability of models, as it better reflects real-world scenarios such as deploying a trained model to a newly added sensor within the same system.
+\paragraph{Structural Distinction Between Subjects and Channels} To accurately mirror real-world data collection, we formalize a precise structural distinction between subjects and channels.
+Across our diverse sources, datasets are systematically organized where data originates from multiple distinct subjects (e.g., specific regions, devices, or sensors), with each subject recording an identical set of channels (i.e., the observed variables).
+For instance, in an electricity dataset, individual households represent the subjects, whereas specific measurements like 'usage (kWh)' and 'voltage (V)' constitute the channels.
+This explicit architectural separation is critical for rigorously evaluating model generalization, as it faithfully reflects practical deployment scenarios, such as applying a trained model to a newly installed sensor within an existing system.

-Finally, the entire framework is designed for \textbf{extensibility}.
-By providing detailed metadata and documentation for all API sources, we enable researchers to easily integrate additional data streams—such as new economic indicators or social media trends.
-This mirrors the real-world requirement for forecasting systems to adapt and scale as new, relevant information becomes available, ensuring the long-term relevance and utility of the benchmark.